Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-David Berman and a Summary of Snow
+David Berman and a Summary of 'Snow'

-Snow is a poem that focuses on the interaction between two brothers out for a walk through a field of snow.
+'Snow' is a poem that focuses on the interaction between two brothers out for a walk through a field of snow.
 It contains vivid imagery within its long lines and confronts the reader with the older brother's dark imagination, despite a seemingly innocent opening scenario.

 David Berman, poet, teacher and musician, published this poem in 1999 in the book Actual Air.
 Snow has become the most popular poem from this collection and is regularly featured in school curriculum, holding a fascination for students.

 - What is striking about this poem is the contrast between reality and fiction; the everyday against the universal.
-The older brother's off-hand, almost sinister explanation for the existence of the snow angels is one that profoundly effects the younger brother.
+The older brother's off-hand, almost sinister explanation for the existence of the snow angels is one that profoundly affects the younger brother.

 As the poem progresses, the reader is tempted to think that the older brother's imagined demise for the angels is of little importance, especially as the scene shifts in time to earlier on in the day, and the clearing away of the snow by the older brother.